 On August 21, 1996, the Company purchased TeleContinent, S.A. for \$200,000.
-Also on August 21, 1996, the Company purchased Telegroup South Europe, Inc. Consideration for the purchase was \$1,031,547 and 262,116 shares of common stock of the Company valued at \$573,984, for total consideration of \$1,605,531.
+Also on August 21, 1996, the Company purchased Telegroup South Europe, Inc. Consideration for the purchase of Telegroup South Europe, Inc. was \$1,031,547 and 262,116 shares of common stock of the Company valued at \$773,984, for total consideration of \$1,605,531.
 The value of the common stock was determined by management based on information obtained from the Company's independent financial advisors.
 The aggregate purchase price of the acquisitions was allocated based on estimated fair values as follows: